sunpy/sunraster/docs/contributing.rst

 -----------------

-If you would like to contribute code, it is strongly recommended that you first discuss your aims with the SlitSpectrographPy community.
+If you would like to contribute code, it is strongly recommended that you first discuss your aims with the RasterPy community.
 We strive to be an open and welcoming community for developers of all experience levels.
 Discussing your ideas before you start can give you new insights that will make your development easier, lead to a better end product, and reduce the chances of your work being regetfully rejected because of an issue you weren't aware of, e.g. the functionality already exists elsewhere.
-See :ref:`getting_help` to contact the SlitSpectrographPy community.
+See :ref:`getting_help` to contact the RasterPy community.

-In the rest of this section we will go through the steps needed to set up your system so you can contribute code to SlitSpectrographPy.
+In the rest of this section we will go through the steps needed to set up your system so you can contribute code to RasterPy.
 This is done using `git`_ version control software and `GitHub`_,  a website that allows you to upload, update, and share code repositories (repos).
 If you are new to code development or git and GitHub you can learn more